12 King's Bench Walk London Chambers

 Of course, the core practice areas of personal injury (including cases with an international dimension) and industrial disease continue to play a key role at the set.
 Tenants can find themselves dealing with anything from minor road traffic accidents to Supreme Court cases grappling with complex issues such as scope of duty under consumer protection regulations.
 One tenant tells us: “we’re on the cusp of changing the law in some areas.
 I genuinely find it exciting”.
 Employment and discrimination law is also a key area for 12KBW, with tenants having particular expertise when personal injury and employment law meet: if there is a workplace stress claim or discrimination following an industrial accident, 12KBW are the people to call.

 The past year has seen no exception to the interesting cases.
-Charlotte Reynolds securing a finding of fundamental dishonesty in pursuit of a claim arising from a road traffic accident (surveillance evidence caught the claimant out!), Steven Snowden KC and Achas Burin representing the largest group of victims in the Infested Blood Inquiry, and Harry Steinberg KC and David Green having success in a military deafness group litigation action against the Ministry of Defence.
+Charlotte Reynolds securing a finding of fundamental dishonesty in pursuit of a claim arising from a road traffic accident (surveillance evidence caught the claimant out!), Steven Snowden KC and Achas Burin representing the largest group of victims in the Infested Blood Inquiry, and David Green having success in a military deafness group litigation action against the Ministry of Defence.
 That’s just to name a few examples!

 It’s not just the more senior members of the set who get all the exciting work.
 One junior tells us that there are “excellent opportunities to challenge yourself as a junior with complex factual and legal issues”.
 However, one tenant in their first few years of practice confides that “some of the baby junior work (lolling around the small claims court, arguing about credit hire) can get tedious”.
 Well, I suppose it can’t always be trips to the Supreme Court and client meetings with Premier League football clubs!